shawnr/practical-javascript-2-webapps/application-architecture/project-application-architecture.md

 * Abstract the addition of the `&deg; F` formatting on temperatures to a filter used in a common file.
 * Abstract the `formatDate` filter to a common file.
 * Create a child component to provide navigation between city search, current weather, and forecast views.
 Implement this component on each URL.

+There may be other opportunities to improve this codebase that are not listed here.
+Feel free to explore and experiment with ways of rearranging the features in this application to get a better idea of what can be accomplished through refactoring.